davidpdrsn/juniper-from-schema/README.md

 ## Debugging

-Setting `JUNIPER_FROM_SCHEMA_DEBUG` to `1` will make the generated code be printed to your terminal.
+Setting `JUNIPER_FROM_SCHEMA_DEBUG` to `1` will cause the generated code be printed to your terminal.
 The recommended way to do that is with `JUNIPER_FROM_SCHEMA_DEBUG=1 cargo build`.

-The code will be pretty printed using [rustfmt][https://crates.io/crates/rustfmt], which sadly doesn't support macros so `graphql_object!` calls wont be very legible.
+By default the code will not be pretty printed.
+If you want pretty printing you can include the [feature](https://doc.rust-lang.org/cargo/reference/manifest.html#the-features-section) `format-debug-output`.
+This will pretty print the code using [rustfmt][https://crates.io/crates/rustfmt].
+Note this requires you to be on nightly because of rustfmt.